 Instructions

-- Prepare the Chicken: Start by trimming any excess fat from the chicken thighs.
-Once trimmed, lightly season both sides with salt.
+- Trim any excess fat from the chicken thighs, then lightly season both sides with salt.

-- Sear the Chicken: Over medium-high heat, add a bit of oil to your sauté pan.
-Place the chicken skin-side down and allow them to sear undisturbed for about 6-8 minutes, or until the skin is golden brown and releases easily from the pan.Flip and sear the other side for half the time.
+- Heat up a bit of oil on medium-high heat.
+Place the chicken in skin-side down and donโt move it for 6-8 minutes, or until the skin turns golden brown and comes off the pan easily.Then, flip it and sear the other side for about half that time.
 The goal is to brown the chicken for flavor, not to cook it all the way through at this stage.
 Transfer to a plate.

-- Sauté the Aromatics: If plenty of excess oil is left in the pan, use a paper towel to soak up most of it, leaving just enough for sautéing.
-Start with the ginger, sautéing it until it's lightly browned and aromatic.Then add the garlic and onion to the pan and continue to sauté until all the aromatics are slightly softened.
+- If plenty of excess oil is left in the pan, use a paper towel to soak up most of it, leaving just enough for sautรฉing.
+Sautรฉ the ginger until lightly browned and aromatic.Then, add the garlic and onion and continue to sautรฉ until all the aromatics are slightly softened.

-- Combine Ingredients: Return the chicken to the sauté pan.
-Add the regular soy sauce, dark soy sauce, vinegar, and ½ cup of water.Add the sugar, whole or cracked peppercorns, and bay leaves.
-Stir them to combine the ingredients.
+- Return the chicken to the pan.
+Add your regular soy sauce, dark soy sauce, vinegar, and ยฝ cup of water.Add the sugar, whole or cracked peppercorns, and bay leaves.
+Mix the ingredients.

-- Taste and Adjust: Remove the lid and ensure the chicken is fully cooked and tender.
+- Remove the lid and make sure the chicken is fully cooked and tender.
 The sauce should also have slightly thickened at this point.
-Spoon the sauce over the chicken to ensure it's well-coated.If you find that the sauce is too dry, feel free to add a bit more water as necessary.
+Spoon the sauce over the chicken, then turn off the heat.If you find that the sauce is too dry, feel free to add a bit more water as necessary.
 Taste the sauce and adjust your preference.

 Notes

-- Chicken Thighs: I recommend bone-in, skin-on chicken thighs that stay juicy and flavorful.
-If you prefer other cuts, drumsticks or whole chicken legs are excellent choices.
+- Chicken Thighs: I recommend bone-in chicken thighs because they stay juicy and flavorful.
+If you prefer other cuts, drumsticks or whole chicken legs are good choices.
 While chicken breasts tend to be leaner, they will likely produce a drier final dish.

-- Soy Sauce: I used regular soy sauce with some dark soy sauce to add depth of color.
-If dark soy sauce is unavailable, use ½ cup of regular soy sauce.
-Just note that the saltiness can vary from brand to brand, so you may need to adjust to taste.
+- Soy Sauce: I used regular soy sauce with some dark soy sauce to add more color.
+If dark soy sauce is unavailable, regular or light soy sauce will work fine.
+For those looking to reduce salt or needing a gluten-free option, low-sodium soy sauce or gluten-free tamari are great alternatives.
+Just note that the saltiness can vary from brand to brand, so adjust to taste.

 - Vinegar: Traditional options are cane or coconut vinegar.
-If those aren't available, you can substitute with apple cider or white vinegar.
-Just be aware that different vinegars have varying acidity levels, so tweak the amount to get the flavor just right.
+If those aren't available, you can use apple cider, rice vinegar, or regular white vinegar.
+Just note that different vinegars have varying acidity levels, so tweak the amount to get the flavor right.

 Steve